-A. You may submit proposals for consideration at future annual stockholder meetings.
-To be timely for next year's annual meeting, the recommendation must be delivered to the Corporate Secretary no sooner than 120 days and no later than 90 days prior to the first anniversary of this Annual Meeting.
-Such proposals will need to comply with the SEC's regulations regarding the inclusion of stockholder proposals in Flight Safety Technologies-sponsored proxy materials.
-The Nominating and Governance Committee will consider properly submitted stockholder recommendations of candidates.
-Any stockholder recommendation must include the candidate's name and qualifications for Board membership, the candidate's age, business address, residence address, principal occupation or employment, the number of shares beneficially owned by the candidate and information that would be required to solicit a proxy under federal securities law.
+You may submit proposals for consideration at future annual stockholder meetings.
+To A. be timely for next year's annual meeting, the recommendation must be delivered to the Corporate Secretary no sooner than 120 days and no later than 90 days prior to the first anniversary of this Annual Meeting.
+Such proposals will need to comply with the SEC's regulations regarding the inclusion of stockholder proposals in Flight Safety Technologies, Inc.-sponsored proxy materials.
+The Nominating and Governance Committee will consider properly submitted stockholder proposals, including recommendations of candidates to our Board.
+Any such stockholder recommendation must include the candidate's name and qualifications for Board membership, the candidate's age, business address, residence address, principal occupation or employment, the number of shares beneficially owned by the candidate and information that would be required to solicit a proxy under federal securities law.
 In addition, the recommendation must include the stockholder's name, address and the number of shares beneficially owned and the period they have been held.
-Such stockholder recommendations must be submitted in the same manner as any stockholder proposal as described above.
+Such stockholder recommendations must be submitted in the same time and manner as any stockholder proposal as described above.